bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 Gustavo’s feeling pretty good about his keywords now.
 You might be too - after all, your advice came from us.
 In all seriousness, though, the work doesn’t stop there.
 At the risk of sounding dramatic, it’s only just begun.

 To shoehorn in a cliché Winston Churchill quote, “to improve is to change; to be perfect is to change often.”
-You can’t be certain that your initial swing at keyword optimization will bring back the results you want, simply because keywords are hard and people use unexpected search terms.
+You can’t be certain that your initial swing at keyword optimization will bring back the results you want, simply because keywords are hard and people often use unexpected search terms.
 You’ll have to change at some point.

 The next step, then, is to track the results that your keywords have gotten you.
 This is difficult to do manually, but fortunately, we have a better solution coming soon… For now, pick a few keywords you’d like to test out, search them, and find where your product ranks.
 You might have to go through a few pages, but don’t get disheartened!
 More than anything, it takes time to place well.
 Keywords aren’t a magic ranking cure-all.

 Here’s the problem - tracking keywords manually, although doable, is impractical and difficult, since Amazon doesn’t provide any built-in systems for keyword tracking.
 Thankfully, Efficient Era has developed a solution for this exact problem.

 The **Efficient Era Keyword Tool** is nearing the end of development, and we’ll update you as soon as it’s released.
 It tracks all keywords you choose, as well as automatically generated keywords, gives you your ranking for them, gives you new keyword suggestions, and much more.
-Once it is released, links and more information can be found in the update below.
+Once it is released, links and more information will be posted in an update below.

 <!-- *Update*: **The Keyword Tool has been released!** [Read the release post here](ADD KEYWORD RELEASE POST LINK) and [check out the product page here](ADD KEYWORD PRODUCT PAGE LINK).
 If you haven’t registered for your Efficient Era free trial yet, [sign up now!](https://app.efficientera.com/register/?) -->